 Reg 08.00.03 – Data Management Procedures is the general governing document.

-For additional guidance, see the following pages and related ones that are linked to them:
+For additional guidance, see the following pages and the related links they contain:

 - Disposing of media that contain sensitive university data